ameyrk99/no-mans-sky-rice-i3wm/README.md

 * [Powermenu](https://github.com/vivien/i3blocks-contrib/tree/master/shutdown_menu)
 which uses rofi or zenity

-You don't need to download those...just saying where I got the scripts from.
+You don't need to download the scripts separately...just saying where I got the scripts from.

 ----